Douglass Township, Kansas

 Douglass Township is a township in Butler County, Kansas, United States.
 As of the 2000 census, its population was 2,306.

 History

 Douglass Township was organized in 1874.
-The township was named for Captain Joseph Douglass, a pioneer settler.
+The township was named after Captain Joseph Douglass, a pioneer settler.

 Geography

 Douglass Township covers an area of 36.02 sqmi and contains one incorporated settlement, Douglass.
 According to the USGS, it contains one cemetery, Douglass.

 The stream of Little Walnut River runs through this township.